peterforberg/peterforberg.github.io/1research.md

 ### research

 My research interests include:
-* technology and social change
+* new media and technology
 * political identity and social movements
-* bureaucracy
+* bureaucracy and ideology
 * ethnography
-* computational social science
-* new media and youth
-* gender and sexuality
 * politics of knowledge

 **Selected Articles**